-2.3.9 Determination of Ph
+2.3.9 Determination of pH

 A food sample is often first dissolved in distilled water to generate a solution before being tested with a pH meter.
-In this instance, the food sample was dissolved using 10 mL of pure water.
+In this instance, the food sample was dissolved using 10 mL of distilled water water.
 After that, the pH meter probe is submerged in the solution and given time to acclimate before a steady reading is achieved.
-To get accurate and trustworthy readings, it's crucial to make sure the pH meter probe is correctly calibrated before using it.
+To get accurate and trustworthy readings, it's crucial to make sure the pH meter probe is correctly calibrated before using it, the determination process is done by using digital pH meter (model: cpH-102 & the buffer solution is used is pH7).